graysentinel/breathandblood/cairn-srd.md

  </summary>
  _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
 The club does 1d10 damage and the Warden rolls a 4.
 They subtract 1 to account for Bea's  leather armor, leaving Bea with 2 HP remaining._
 </details>

+### Shields Shall Splinter
+A character wielding a shield in combat may decide to sacrifice that shield in order to entirely negate a single incoming attack.
+The shield is ruined, and must be discarded.

 ### Multiple Attackers
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.